computational-musicology/computational-musicology.github.io/contributing.md

 and are not typically associated with a date.
 Their Markdown files are located in the main directory, at the same level as `index.md`.
+To include a page in the site's navigation area, you should edit the `header_pages` section of `_config.yml`, and add the Markdown file corresponding to your new page.

 Posts are typically associated with a date, and take on more of a 'news' functionality.
 Their Markdown files should be situated in a directory called `_posts`, located at the top level of the repository.

+Edits can be submitted through the GitHub interface in the form of pull requests, which can then be approved by the site's moderators.